uwdb/DeepEverest/README.md

 You can run `example.ipynb` to walk through the functionality that DeepEverest provides. `old-examples/` also contains a few more examples for an old version of DeepEverest with some other useful interpretation techniques adapted from other projects (e.g., pixel-level attribution), which probably only works with Tensorflow 1.x.

 ## Working with your own model
-To apply DeepEverest on your own raw model (currently supporting `tf.keras` models), create a subclass of `BaseModel` in `models/` because DeepEverest relies on methods of 'BaseModel'.
-For example, create `CustomModel.py` in `models/`,
+To apply DeepEverest on your own raw model (currently supporting `tf.keras` models), create a subclass of `BaseModel` in `models/` because DeepEverest relies on methods of `BaseModel`.
+For example, create a file `CustomModel.py` in `models/`,

 ```
 from models.BaseModel import BaseModel